jrasm91/blog.jrasm.com/content/posts/top-es6-features.md

 tocOpen: true
 ---

+A list of a few of my favorite new JavaScript features, with examples.

 ## Arrow Functions

-Arrow functions are a compact alternative to traditional function expression.
+Compact alternative to traditional function expression.
 They also do not require rebinding `this`.
 See [mdn](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) for more details.

 In my opinion, `this` is one of the more tricky JavaScript concepts to grasp.
 It is often unintuitive and that inevitably leads to unexpected behavior.
 If nothing else, arrow functions usually make `this` more intuitive, leading to less error-prone code.